troywiegand/Fourier-Submatrix-Tiling/README.md

 ### Large Scale Things To Do
-- Make a C++ Program to Generate Hadamard Submatrices
+- Make a C++ Program to Find Hadamard Submatrices
 - Make a C++ Program that incorperates All Tiling Methods
 - Thoroughly Analyze Run Time
+- Rewrite CM.cpp
+- Look into getting Mathematica kernel on thomas/BigDawg